 Content must be thoroughly reviewed before it is supplied to Creadyne.
 Creadyne is not responsible for any spelling and grammatical errors.

 Where a project has final approval Creadyne will indicate timeframes for both parties.
-If a client delays the project for more than two months (by missing deadlines for the supply of information, content, images, feedback or approval) Creadyne reserves the right to charge a project-delay fee to recover costs associated with ongoing management of the project.
+If a partner delays the project for more than two months (by missing deadlines for the supply of information, content, images, feedback or approval) Creadyne reserves the right to charge a project-delay fee to recover costs associated with ongoing management of the project.

 Database, Application and Ecommerce Development